TERRORW0LF/EiCP/README.md

 directory you can start the application without further modifications.

 ## Development setup
+All .obj files you load in must specify their face vertices in counterclockwise order.

 ### Windows
 The `CMakeLists.txt` assumes you have installed MingW / [MSYS2](https://www.msys2.org/#installation)
 with the standard gcc toolchain, as well as glfw 3.4, cmake and ninja.